Union of Construction, Allied Trades and Technicians: National strike of 1972

 In 1972, shortly after its formation, UCATT along with the GMWU and TGWU, two sister unions involved in construction and civil engineering, was involved in a major national joint industrial dispute.
 For the first time in the building industry, workers all over the country went on strike, demanding a minimum wage of £30 a week and abolition of the 'Lump Labour Scheme', which institutionalised casual cash-paid daily labour without employment rights.
 The 12-week stoppage affected many major sites, effectively forcing employers to negotiate.
-The Building Workers’ Charter was actively involved in organising the strike.
+The Building Workers' Charter was actively involved in organising the strike.

 The 'Shrewsbury Two'

 Unionised workers used flying pickets to seek support from workers on the lump.
 On 6 September 1972, UCATT and TGWU bussed members from North Wales and Chester to picket building sites in Shrewsbury.
 Despite confrontations with site management, the police made no arrests on the day.

 Five months after the strike, at a time when some of the strikers' aims had been largely settled, several building workers were investigated for alleged sabotage and vandalism during the dispute.
 Some were subject to high-profile police investigation, under pressure from major contractors and politicians anxious to suppress the emergence of organised labour in the building industry, and 24 building workers were convicted at Shrewsbury Crown Court and six jailed as a result of their picketing activities.
-The longest sentences were given to Ricky Tomlinson, a plasterer and TGWU strike leader, and Des Warren, a steel fixer and leading lay official of UCATT, who became known as the "Shrewsbury Two".
+The longest sentences were given by judge Hugh Mais to Ricky Tomlinson, a plasterer and TGWU strike leader, and Des Warren, a steel fixer and leading lay official of UCATT, who became known as the "Shrewsbury Two".

 The 'Shrewsbury Two' refused to testify against fellow strikers at Shrewsbury Crown Court.
 Charges of affray were dropped, but they were found guilty of "conspiracy to intimidate" under the Conspiracy Act 1875, which had not been used for 98 years.
 Warren was sentenced to three years in prison, and Tomlinson to two.

 Des Warren subsequently developed serious health problems, which Tomlinson attributes to the medication he took whilst in solitary confinement.

 Tomlinson took the case to the TUC Annual Congress in 1975, with little result.

 In 2004, Des Warren died, without the pardon that his family had campaigned for.

 In 2012 Tomlinson and others sought to have the convictions overturned by the Criminal Cases Review Commission.
 In 2013 a paper petition was launched, alongside the existing e-petition, for an Early Day Motion by MP John McDonnell to be brought.

 In May 2020, the Criminal Cases Review Commission referred a number of convictions relating to the Shrewsbury dispute, including that of Ricky Tomlinson, to the Court of Appeal.
-In March 2021, the Court of Appeal overturned the convictions of Tomlinson, Warren and the other members of the ‘Shrewsbury 24’ who had been convicted in relation to the 1972 industrial action.
+In March 2021, the Court of Appeal overturned the convictions of Tomlinson, Warren and the other members of the 'Shrewsbury 24' who had been convicted in relation to the 1972 industrial action.